 This week we look at the first 10 verses of Psalm 25.
 It’s a beautiful passage.
-Rather than tell a story about the passage we will read the verses pausing to talk about their meaning, then repeat the verses without pauses at the end.
+Rather than tell a story about the passage, we will read the verses pausing to discuss their meaning, then repeat the verses without pauses at the end.

 These psalm lessons follow the Lectionary passages for the six weeks of year B Lent.

 This retold version of the Bible passage is supplied for inspiration, feel free to omit or embellish to give it your personal voice.

 We are going to read a song, a song Jesus may have sung with his friends,

 a song from the book of songs to be sung – the book called Psalms.

 1 To you, Lord, I lift up my soul

 It’s not something you can hold.
 It’s the part of you that makes you (insert child’s name).